 There is something about citrus scents that are reminiscent of summer, which is why I wanted to create a citrus-based sugar scrub for use during the season.
 I chose grapefruit essential oil for this recipe as its sweet, citrus scent is both energizing and uplifting.

 Using grapefruit essential oil in a body scrub can provide wonderful aromatherapeutic benefits.
 Grapefruit essential oil has a crisp and refreshing aroma that can help relieve stress and reduce anxiety.

 But the benefits don’t stop there – some studies suggest grapefruit essential oil can help reduce the appearance of cellulite.
 Grapefruit oil is mildly astringent, which means it stimulates tissue tightening.
-The can help the skin appear firmer and more toned.
+This can help the skin appear firmer and more toned.

 It appears that grapefruit essential oil may work in the same way that coffee grounds do – offering a temporary benefit by diminishing the appearance of cellulite on the surface of the skin.
 It also has a diuretic effect that can help flush excess water from fat cells, temporarily reducing their size.

 Additionally, there is some evidence that massaging the skin with grapefruit essential oil combined with a carrier oil can stimulate lymphatic drainage.